astral123457/SolanaDevMinecraft/README.md

 ![image](https://github.com/user-attachments/assets/3808718f-a04c-48f1-b4cf-7cde0e76b7f7)

-       sudo usermod -aG docker www-data

-       sudo nano /etc/sudoers

- # Allow members of group sudo to execute any command

-        %sudo   ALL=(ALL:ALL) ALL

-        www-data ALL=(ALL) NOPASSWD: /usr/bin/docker
 # See sudoers(5) for more information on "@include" directives:

 # if you want to set up a nice complete php and mysql panel for minecraft (I recommend it and it's just another command tutorial but you learn and configure everything yourself)